 Coverage includes the six classes under Medicare Part D. The policy of classes ensures a higher level of protection for six different classes of medications.

 Classes include anticonvulsants for epilepsy.
-Although there’s no substitution for the medication’s providers use in treating epilepsy, patients respond in a different way to available treatments.
+Although there’s no substitution for the medication’s providers’ use in treating epilepsy, patients respond in a different way to available treatments.

 Individuals living with epilepsy want full access to all the therapy options available (including the specialists who can prescribe them).
 Many beneficiaries suffering from epilepsy aren’t fond of switching medications or altering their treatment plans.

-Reason being these changes can induce breakthrough seizures.
+The reason being these changes can induce breakthrough seizures.
 The problem – breakthrough seizures may increase complications and/or the costs of service.
 In severe cases, this can cause death.

 Fortunately, in May 2019 the Centers for Medicare & Medicaid Services (CMS) gave the existing Medicare Six Protected Classes policy validation.
 The Part D rule was finalized, giving more importance to the policy for individuals with complex acute as well as chronic health conditions.
 Epilepsy was among these conditions.